Laura Ashley's e-commerce channel is now an established sales channel for the company, seeing 63% growth in sales year on year.

 In an exclusive interview with ComputerWeekly, global chief technology officer Ben Booth talks about the revitalised technology agenda at the polling giant.

-The most visited channel stories on MicroScope.co.uk from the last seven days.
-Better Capital preps Calyx turnaround plan VC outfit Better Capital was confirmed as the new owner of Calyx and will kick start its turnaround strategy by divesting parts of the integrator with a view to further acquisiti
+Better Capital preps Calyx turnaround plan VC outfit Better Capital was confirmed as the new owner of Calyx and will kick start its turnaround strategy by divesting parts of the integrator with a view to further acquisition.

 The BBC's free-to-air, web-connected TV service will become available next year under the brand of YouView.